martijnvwezel/ResNet-Attention-layer-custom-data-set/README.md

 # ResNet with attention-layer on custom data set.
-Here is a ResNet with attention layers that is designed for custom data sets.
-There is always an way for improvements, but this would get you started. `The training.py` is compatible with the cifar data sets.
+Here is a ResNet with attention layers that are designed for custom data sets.
+There is always a way for improvements, but this would get you started. `The training.py` is compatible with the CIFAR data sets.
 The attention layer is based on the following [github page](https://github.com/qubvel/residual_attention_network) (commit version: 15c111d).

 # Usage
-Install with anaconda python 3 version and keras.
+Install with anaconda python 3 version and Keras.
 Go to the train directory.
 Change in `vars.py` the variables for your data set.

- **Always double check if function `load_custom_data(...)` is uncomment if your learn on your own data set**
+ **Always double check if function `load_custom_data(...)` is uncommented if you learn on your own data set**
 ``` bash
 # Start training
 python training.py